In this video, we'll take a look at a few reasons why you shouldn't hardcode values that may change into your formulas.

 In a more complicated worksheet, this can be a lot of tedious work.
 And, because you may need to edit a large number of formulas, it increases the chance of error significantly.

-To do that, I'll add some input cells at the top, and add labels to make them clear.
+To do that, I'll add some input cells at the top, and the add labels to make them clear.

 In general, when you build a formula that requires an input that may change, consider exposing the input on the worksheet.
 This will make your worksheets easier to understand and more durable overall.